 What Else Can Homemade Vodka Sauce Be Used For?

-- Pizza - Use vodka sauce instead of the red sauce in this Margherita Pizza With Store Bought Pizza Dough Recipe.
+- Pizza - Use vodka sauce instead of the red sauce in this delicious Grandma-style vodka sauce pizza.

 - For Chicken - Instead of adding the chicken to the pasta, make a bigger batch of the sauce and a lot of grilled chicken.
 Just top each piece with some sauce and you'll have an excellent dinner.